Congratulations, you’ve finally made it to the best week in the entire tax season to file your return.

 Maybe you did your taxes yourself with online software or by working with a tax preparer as soon as you got your W-2 this year.

-That was a week or two ago, right?
-Well, here’s a surprise — even though you think you “filed” at that time, you actually didn’t!
+That was a week or so ago, right?
+Well, here’s a surprise — even though you think you “filed” at that time, you actually didn’t.

-That return you filed (quote, unquote) doesn’t actually get processed until the IRS system officially opens — and now we’ve reached that point.
+That return you “filed” doesn’t actually get processed until the IRS system officially opens — and now we’ve reached that point.

-On the other hand, maybe you’re not normally an early bird like our premature filer.
+On the other hand, maybe you’re not normally an early bird.
 In your case, you might still want to think about filing ASAP for the following reasons…

 1. You’ll get your return sooner